-The negative-parity signature-pair bands appearing in low energies in $^{62}$Zn, $[8877]_\pi [9878]_\nu$ and $[8877]_\pi [9887]_\nu$, exhibit a weak signature splitting.
-Similarly in $^{64}$Ge, the configurations $[9878]_\pi [9977]_\nu$ and $[9887]_\pi [9977]_\nu$ appear as signature-pair bands up to the level crossings.
+The calculated negative-parity signature-pair bands appearing in low energies in $^{62}$Zn, $[8877]_\pi [9878]_\nu$ and $[8877]_\pi [9887]_\nu$, exhibited a weak signature splitting.
+Similarly in $^{64}$Ge here, the configurations $[9878]_\pi [9977]_\nu$ and $[9887]_\pi [9977]_\nu$ appear as signature-pair bands up to the level crossings.
 The configurations $[9878]$ and $[9887]$ correspond to the particle--hole excitation from the unfavored $[431]1/2 (\alpha=-1/2)$ orbital to the $[310]1/2 (\alpha=\pm 1/2)$ orbital.
 As seen in Fig.~\ref{fig:64Ge_spe}, the particle--hole excitation energy decreases as increasing the rotational frequency.
-The signature splitting occurs since the single-particle proton is promoted to the $[310]1/2$ orbital.
-If the energy ordering of the $[303]7/2$ and $[310]1/2$ orbitals is interchanged, one can expect the degeneracy of the negative-parity signature-pair bands in $^{64}$Ge as well as in $^{62}$Zn.
+The signature splitting occurs because the single-particle proton is promoted to the $[310]1/2$ orbital.
+If the energy ordering of the $[303]7/2$ and $[310]1/2$ orbitals is interchanged, one can expect the degeneracy of the negative-parity signature-pair bands in $^{64}$Ge as in the case of $^{62}$Zn.

-I mention here that in the present study, I obtained the neutron ``1p1h'' excited states, i.e. $[9977]_\pi [8978]_\nu$ and so on, which appear close to the proton particle--hole-excited states as in $^{60}$Zn because the system under consideration is a $N=Z$ nucleus though I do not show these states in the present article.
-The particle--hole excitation energy built on the $[9977]_\pi [9977]_\nu$ configuration at $\omega_{\rm rot}=0$ MeV is 1.42 MeV and 1.37 MeV for protons and neutrons, respectively.
-The negative-parity ``1p1h'' states appear at about 1.8 MeV above the positive-parity SD state at $\omega_{\rm rot}=0$ MeV, though they are not quantized.
-To describe the excited bands, the random-phase approximation (RPA) in the rotating mean field is more appropriate~\cite{mar76,jan79,egi80a,egi80b,zel80,shi83,shi84}.
-Since the triaxiality vanishes at $\omega_{\rm rot}=0$ MeV, I performed the RPA calculation assuming axial symmetry~\cite{yos08,yos13b} with the center-of-mass motion being subtracted~\cite{yos09a} on top of the SD $I^\pi=0^+$ state.
-Then, the $K^\pi=1^-$ state possessing an enhanced octupole strength, with $B(E3, 3^-_{K=1}\to0^+_{\rm gs}) = 49$ W.u., appears at 1.0 MeV.
-This suggests that it would be interesting to extend the present framework to consider the interplay between the rotational alignment effects of the octupole and single-particle modes of excitation in a unified manner by the DFT-based cranked RPA.
+I mention here that in the present study, I obtained the neutron ``1p1h'' excited states, i.e. $[9977]_\pi [8978]_\nu$ and so on, which appear close to the proton particle--hole-excited states as in $^{60}$Zn because the system under consideration is an $N=Z$ nucleus.
+The negative-parity ``1p1h'' states appear at about 1.8 MeV above the positive-parity SD state at $\omega_{\rm rot}=0$ MeV, and the positive-parity SD band is yrast up to $I \sim 22$.
+This SD-shell closure is not as strong as in $^{60}$Zn, where $\sim 4$ MeV gap energy is seen.
+However, this is compatible with the gap in an SD doubly-magic $^{40}$Ca nucleus: 1.8 MeV with SkM*~\cite{sak20} and $\sim 2.2$ MeV with NL3*~\cite{ray16}.